christophe-rd/wildchrokie/notes/CoreXCookies.md

 It appears that for one of the guideline, the 2020 ring never grew....
 For that one, I input it as 0 but to be more consistent I should input it as a false ring, but it would screw up the whole pattern.
 CHECK WITH NEIL
 It's in the excel, so I should check it.
 May be WM 8 PNA!
 ### BETPOP_XX_P3
  Outer ring 2023.
 Fit well the core.
+TO CHANGE IN R